Alec-YT/Alec-YT.github.io/_pages/about.md

 ---
 permalink: /
-title: "This is my website, welcom!"
+title: "This is my website, welcome!"
 author_profile: true
 redirect_from:
   - /about/